abhijeetGithu/Gemini-demo-app/README.md

 # Gemini Demo App

-This repository contains a demo application showcasing the capabilities and features of Gemini a google multi-model , a cutting-edge framework for building responsive and interactive web applications.
+This repository contains a demo application showcasing the capabilities and features of Gemini, a cutting-edge framework for building responsive and interactive web applications.

 ## Overview
 Gemini is designed to empower developers to create modern web applications with ease.
 This demo app serves as a practical illustration of Gemini's functionalities, including: